marmotz-dev/codx/docs/en/actions.md

 You can execute any valid shell command, including those using variables previously defined in your recipe.

 For more details, see the [complete documentation of the Command action](actions/command.md).

+## Fail

+The `fail` action allows you to intentionally raise an error during the execution of a recipe.
+This action is useful for stopping the execution of a recipe when a specific condition is not met.

+You can specify a custom error message that will be displayed when the error is raised.

+For more details, see the [complete documentation of the Fail action](actions/fail.md).

 ## FileSystem